cig0/old_blog/Person-to-person-private-communications-on-freenode-IRC-with-WeeChat.md

 **Final note**

-I recommend you to check the neat directory of privacy-oriented applications and services: [Prism Break](https://prism-break.org/en/all)
+I recommend you to check this neat directory of privacy-oriented applications and services: [Prism Break](https://prism-break.org/en/all)

 Last but no least I want to thank the guys at #freenode that helped me correct some inaccurate stuff and misbelieves about how some of the freenode stuff works.